AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-websdk-extension.md

 solution: Customer Journey Analytics
 feature: Basics
 ---
-# Upgrade to Customer Journey Analytics from the WebSDK Extension
+# Upgrade to Customer Journey Analytics from the WebSDK Tags Extension

 Use the following sections to understand the differences between your current and future implementations, and how to get started with the upgrade.